-Unfortunately the Winters Police Canine Program has stalled.
+Unfortunately the Winters Police Canine Program to purchase an apprehension/detection Canine has stalled.
 Due to budget, the program was not able to be picked up this year.
 The earliest its revival could be explored any further would not be until Fiscal Year 2020/2021 (and even then entirely dependent on city finances at that time).
 We would like to thank the Yocha Dehe Wintun Nation, Foothills Canine Association, and our local businesses for their assistance.
 Due to the extensive delay, we reached out to our largest donors.
 Our two biggest donors (totaling $22,500) asked for the money to be transferred and used for other worthy causes.

 Because of the extended time line, the vehicle donated to the program by the Stanislaus Sheriff Office, will be assigned to our existing canine- Kepi.
 Donations were used to refit the car (installing “K9 hot and pop,” door poppers, mechanical fixes, markings) before it was reallocated.
 By assigning this resource now, Kepi will be able to respond to calls all through the summer while being safe from the heat.

 To explore and learn more about the apprehension/detection canine program and why we felt it was a good fit for Winters, please download our Canine research paper HERE.

 How can you take part?

 Donations to the Winters Canine Fund to purchase an apprehension/ detection Canine (City Tax ID #946000457) have been suspended as the program has stalled.

 About the Program

 The City of Winters is about 2.9 square miles and has a population of about 6900 citizens.
 New businesses and housing development opportunities are allowing the City to grow and expand.
 With a growing City and many new projects on the horizon the need for more efficient and effective tools has never been timelier.